The-OpenROAD-Project/OpenLane/docs/source/getting_started/quickstart.md

 This page assumes you have already installed OpenLane.
 Check the sidebar to install OpenLane if you haven't already.
 :::

-This guide covers running the flow on existing desings, adding new designs and quick overview of the design directory strucutre.
+This guide covers running the flow on existing desings, adding new designs and quick overview of the design directory structure.

 ## Starting the OpenLane Environment